-Is it apodictic that a disporportate number of fatal Maryland car accident involve pedestrians.
+Is it apodictic that a disproportionate number of fatal Maryland car accidents involve pedestrians?
 What kind of pedestrians?
-With incredibly frequency, our accident lawyers see two kinds of fatal pedestrian accident cases: kids and workers in a work zone.
-This law addresses both of these problems.
+With incredible frequency, our accident lawyers see two kinds of fatal pedestrian accident cases: kids and workers in a work zone.
+This law addresses both problems.

 Maryland’s law takes effect on October 1.